thetrev68/stock_sim/refactoring_roadmap.md

 ---

+🎯 CRITICAL REFACTORING RULES - NO EXCEPTIONS
+ONLY MOVE EXISTING CODE - NEVER ADD OR MODIFY

+✅ Extract existing HTML template strings exactly as they are ✅ Move existing functions without any changes
+✅ Preserve all original CSS classes and element IDs
+❌ NO new code, improvements, or "optimizations"
+❌ NO helper functions unless they already exist
+❌ NO reorganizing or restructuring existing logic

+---

 ## 🛡️ **Phase 1: Extract Safe Utilities (No Breaking Changes)**

 **Goal**: Remove the easiest, safest pieces first to reduce file sizes